HHS/acf-ofa-tanf-longitudinal-dataset/documentation/markdown/Command_Line_Documentation.md

 # Command Line Applications

-The OFA TANF Longitudinal Dataset (OTLD) package was primarily developed to handle the initial appending of OFA's expenditure and caseload TANF data.
+The OFA TANF Longitudinal Dataset (OTLD) package was primarily developed to handle the initial appending of OFA's financial and caseload TANF data.
 To make future creation of appended files simpler and Tableau related datasets simpler, however, we created a set of command line applications that enable appending new data and creating output datasets.
 This documentation describes these applications and their usage.

 ## Append